tomaszbabiuk/aeplugin-sensorsandcontrollers/README.md

-# Bash action for Automate-Everything that allows for running bash/cmd scripts
+# Sensor and controllers objects for Automate-Everything

 This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)